By Roy Stevenson

 The book also includes free access to the firstwriter.com website, where you can find even more listings.
 On their website you can also benefit from other features: advanced searches, daily email updates, feedback from users about the markets featured, saved searches, competitions listings, searchable personal notes, and more.

 You might wonder if you need to purchase all these references.
 Probably not.
-There’s always some overlap between references.
+There’s always some overlap between the first 3 references.
 But you will find each reference unique enough to warrant purchasing most of them.

 I started my freelance writing career by purchasing Writer’s Market (U.S.) and Writer’s Market (U.K.).
 Then I purchased other reference texts as the paychecks for my articles started coming in.
 (Note: Writer’s Market UK no longer exists.)